antoanparashkevov/antoanparashkevov/README.md

 - 💻 <strong>IT-COMMUNITY</strong> - a Job Board web application that makes it easier for the user to find their desired job.
 It also helps companies find quality staff.
 Written on ReactJS. - https://github.com/antoanparashkevov/it-community-react

+- 💻 <strong>Accommodation Service</strong> - MPA accommodation service provides quick and easy access to hotel listings in and outside Bulgaria.
+Any user can register to the website and then to host your own poster.
+Written on NodeJS with ExpressJS as a framework. - https://github.com/antoanparashkevov/MPA-ExpressJS

 ## 📫 How to reach me:
 Feel free to reach me: https://linktr.ee/antoan_parashkevov